bdelbosc/beer-feedback/README.md

     - Transfer the PDF by mail (or whatever) to your computer
     - Open [BF](http://beer-feedback.surge.sh/), read the PDF from the "Load" tab and continue editing

-- Create a PDF, print it and finish with a pencil
+- Create a PDF, print it and finish with a pen

 ### My fingers are too awkward, or the app is clunky?